olajuwonOG/PhD_Dispersity/README.md

 # PhD_Dispersity
- Codes and scripts related to structure and dynamics
+ Codes and scripts related to my doctoral project